ryoucerious/cerious-aasm/README.md

 ## Overview
 Cerious-AASM is a desktop application for managing ARK: Survival Ascended dedicated servers.
 It provides a user-friendly interface for installing, configuring, and controlling ARK servers on your machine.
 The application supports both desktop (GUI) and headless (web-based) modes.

+Full Linux Support
+- Run the full GUI or in Headless mode and access via a web browser

 ## Features
 - Install and update ARK servers using SteamCMD
 - Manage multiple server instances